martonbalazs/cli_view_edit/README.md

   rbyw [url].
-Comfortably adjust speed while playing with "." or "6" and "," or "4"; fast forward with "t" or "8"; pause with [space] or "0", and then roll back and forward one word "b" or "1" and "f" or "3" or 100 words "B" or "7" and "F" and "9".
+Comfortably adjust speed while playing with "." or "6" and "," or "4"; fast forward with "t" or "8"; pause with [space] or "0", and then roll back and forward one word "b" or "1" and "f" or "3" or 100 words "B" or "7" and "F" or "9".
 A bar shows you where you are in the file. "q" quits at any time.
   Credits go to Ferenc Wettl for making it nicer-looking.

 - szerk [file(s)] or [part(s) of filename(s)] opens any matching files from the